 You may also want to hold events that directly benefit realtors.
 This could include sponsoring a continuing education class or providing a real estate training or coaching series.

 All these activities directly benefit the realtors you’re working with and will go a long way toward cementing good relationships.
 Explore and get creative with your agents on which events best fit their business needs.

 Marketing to Realtors Is Essential for Success

-Technology and new mortgage marketing tools may have changed the landscape of marketing, but there’s nothing more important than nurturing relationships with realtors by showing them that you care about them, their business, and their clients.
+Technology and new mortgage marketing tools may have changed the landscape of marketing.
+But there’s nothing more important than nurturing relationships with realtors by showing them you care about them, their business, and their clients.
 A combination of technology and your personal touch can help you do just that.